astronomer/docs/learn/subdags.md

 ---
-title: "Airflow SubDAGs"
+title: "Apache Airflow® SubDAGs"
 sidebar_label: "SubDAGs"
-description: "Use SubDAGs to create Airflow modular workflows."
+description: "Use SubDAGs to create Apache Airflow® modular workflows."
 id: subdags
 ---

-SubDAGs are a legacy Airflow feature that allowed the creation of reusable task patterns in DAGs.
+SubDAGs are a legacy Apache Airflow® feature that allowed the creation of reusable task patterns in DAGs.
 SubDAGs caused performance and functional issues, and they were [deprecated](https://github.com/apache/airflow/issues/12292) Airflow 2.0.
 Astronomer recommends that you don't use SubDAGs and instead use an alternative supported Airflow feature.

 In this guide, you'll learn about SubDAG alternatives and SubDAG issues.